Lighthouses of Germany: the Bodensee

 Historically all three countries had lighthouses on the lake.
 In addition to the four lighthouses

-listed on this page, there's a remarkable new light at Bregenz in Austria, two small lighthouses are listed on the Switzerland page.
+listed on this page, there's a remarkable new light at Bregenz in Austria, and two small lighthouses are listed on the Switzerland page.

 In German, a lighthouse is a Leuchtturm ("light